Self-Gaslighting Is Real—Here’s How to Stop It

 Everyone has second-guessed or doubted their own feelings or perceptions at some point in life.
 But when that self-doubt is related to painful or distressing experiences, and you end up feeling responsible for the things that have happened to you, you may be dealing with something more serious: self-gaslighting.

 For some people who’ve experienced trauma or have a history of abuse, self-gaslighting may be a defense mechanism used subconsciously to avoid confrontation with the trauma-related person or event.
 If you think you might be gaslighting yourself, keep reading to learn more about this behavior, understand where it comes from, and find out how therapy can help.

 To fully understand self-gaslighting, it’s helpful to look at the origins of gaslighting, a method of manipulating someone to doubt their perceptions or experiences.
 The term, which first gained popularity from an eponymous 1930s and ‘40s film where a man manipulates his wife into doubting her reality, has become so commonly used since then that Merriam-Webster named it the 2022 word of the year.
 Gaslighting can happen in a range of relationships, including unhealthy romantic relationships or in romantic, familial, or platonic relationships with people who have narcissistic personality disorder.

-Although “self gaslighting” has yet to become widely adopted by mental health experts, in 2020, researcher-scholar Paige Bendt published a paper defining it as “a circumstance where the survivor of sexual assault self-induces themselves as the gaslighter and the gaslightee.”
+Although “self-gaslighting” has yet to become as widely adopted, especially by mental health experts, in 2020, researcher-scholar Paige Bendt published a paper defining it as “a circumstance where the survivor of sexual assault self-induces themselves as the gaslighter and the gaslightee.”

 Self gaslighting examples